Code-Institute-Submissions/wrestle-match/README.md

 ### Current Features

+- Two page website consisting of a homepage and the game page where a score panel and board where cards are laid out.
 - Responsiveness to all device sizes makes the website easily accessible and simple to navigate.
 - Predominantly JavaScript powered interactive elements.
+- All interactive elements have a slightly different visual appearance when in a hover state.

+#### Homepage

+- At the top of the page is a header section containing the name of the website which always serves as a link back to the homepage and a subheading telling the user the nature of this website.
+I wanted the website name to always remain on a single line and still be fairly large in size so for smaller screen widths I used a scrolling animation on the text.
+- On smaller screen widths a background image of a filled wrestling arena also uses a scrolling animation similar to a camera panning back and forth across a crowd.
+- In the center of the page are two main menu buttons.
+- The 'START GAME' triggers a modal to open where the user chooses a mode/difficulty setting before proceeding to the game page.
+Alternatively the user can select the 'RETURN' button below these options, to go back to the main menu.
+- The 'HOW TO PLAY' button triggers a different modal to open that provides the user with instructions on how to navigate around the website, how to play the game and how the score system works.
+Again the user can select the 'RETURN' button below the instructions, to go back to the main menu, for consistency, or the user can select the 'PLAY' button to open the 'Choose Mode...' modal to choose a mode/difficulty setting before proceeding to the game page.
+- At the bottom of the bottom of the page is a footer section with copyright.

+#### Game page

+- The top of the page again features a header section with the same website name text and link, then just below it, depending on the game mode selected from the main menu of the homepage, the name of the mode and it's difficulty will appear as the subtitle text providing clear indication to the user where they are within the website.
+They can be sure that what they click on will take them where they are supposed to go.
+- Below the header is the score panel section which houses the match rating box, number of moves made, game duration timer, and 'HOME' and 'RESTART' buttons.
+The 'HOME' button allows the user to return to the homepage and the 'RESTART' button resets the whole game to before it began, so the cards selected from a larger deck are randomized and shuffled and their positions are also randomized again.
+- Below the score panel is the game board.
+The game board is where the cards in play are laid out with the card face images facing away and hidden from the user before the game starts.
+The number of cards in play are set to 4 pairs of cards totalling 8 on the easy game setting and up to 30 pairs of cards totalling 60 on the extreme game setting.
+- The game begins when the user selects their first card to flip over and the clock starts ticking.
+Cards are animated using CSS linked to JavaScript event listeners.
+- Each matching attempt of two cards is classed as one move made and the more moves the user makes before finishing a game, the lower match rating they will receive as stars are deducted at certain move count thresholds.
+An unlimited number of moves can be made and there is no time limit in place to complete a game.
+- By deafult cards have a white border.
+When a matching attempt is made, the selected card's borders will either turn red, indicating a failed match or green, indicating a successful match.
+- Once all cards have been matched, all card borders will be green and a modal will pop-up in the center of the screen declaring the user as a winner and detailing some game stats including how many pairs found, how long it took the user to finish the game, number of moves made and the user's final match rating out of five stars.
+Below the stats is a button asking the user if they would like to start a new game straight away.
+- Again at the bottom of the bottom of the page is the same footer section.

 ### Future features/improvements to be implemented